 As project managers, if there’s one thing we all know for certain, it’s that nothing is certain.
 Managing changes and unexpected variables comes with the territory – but perhaps one of the biggest challenges you’ll face as a Project Manager is being thrown into a project that’s already underway.
 Perhaps you just started a new job and you’re being brought in on a project in progress, or another PM left suddenly and you are taking their place.

-No matter how you do it, document the answers so that you can refer back to them later or share them with the team/stakeholders as necessary.
+No matter how you do it, document the answers so that you can refer back to them later or share them with the team and project stakeholders as necessary.

-10 Project Management Questions To Ask Before Starting A Project
+10 Project Initiation Questions To Ask Before Starting A Project

 1. What Are We Actually Delivering?